masa-snyk/broker_gitlab_local/README.md

 # Broker demo for gitlab local

 Snyk Broker set up for locally running GitLab.
-This demo locally runs 2 containers, GitLab and Snyk Broker.
+This demo locally runs GitLab container.

+This demo also sets up Snyk brokers for OSS scan and container scan.

+At end of demo, you will have following containers:

+* For OSS scan
+	* 1 broker

+* For Container scan
+	* 1 broker
+	* 1 container registry agent

 Snyk broker proxies the connection between local GitLab and Snyk platform.
+Container registry agent interacts with GitLab container registy.

 ## 0. Prerequisite